-- Disqualification should be used only for major infractions and for infractions with a clear impact on the final result of a competition. - In addition, a competitor should automatically be disqualified if he: - participates in the competition under false pretences - either jeopardizes the security of persons or property or actually causes injury or damage - runs more than one leg in a Relay competition (ICR art.
-327.1.1) - A competitor who receives a second written reprimand in the same season will be automatically disqualified.
+Disqualification should be used only for major infractions and for infractions with a clear impact on the final result of a competition.

+- 352.2.2 In addition, competitors should automatically be disqualified if they: - participate in the competition under false pretences - either jeopardize the security of persons or property or actually causes injury or damage - run more than one leg in a Relay competition (ICR art.
+327.1.1) - 352.2.3 Competitors who receive a second written reprimand in the same season will be automatically disqualified.
 Written reprimands given during the season are not valid in the JWSC, WSC and OWG periods.
-Written reprimands given during JWSC, WSC or OWG are valid until the end of the season.

-- During stage events and the first part of pursuit competitions an offence that is normally sanctioned with a DSQ can instead be sanctioned by a time penalty (see ICR art.
+Written reprimands given during JWSC, WSC or OWG are valid until the end of the season. - 352.2.4 During stage events or the first part of pursuit competitions an offence that is normally sanctioned with a DSQ can instead be sanctioned by a time penalty (see ICR art.
 353.4).
-Using DSQ or time penalty will be the jury's decision. - After disqualification, the competitor's name will be shown on a revised result list indicating his/her status as DSQ and no times must be printed for this competitor. - In Sprint and Team sprint competition, if an infraction leads to disqualification and that infraction caused another athlete (or team) not to advance to the next round, the jury may allow the competitor (or team) to proceed into the next round.
-In this case the competitor or team concerned will start in the least favorable start position. - A competitor disqualified in sprints heats at Sprint competitions will keep their qualification result and will not be disqualified from the qualification result list.
+Using DSQ or time penalty will be the jury's decision. - 352.2.5 After disqualification, the competitor's name will be shown on a revised result list indicating his/her status as DSQ and no times must be printed for this competitor. - 352.2.6 In Sprint and Team sprint competition, if an infraction leads to disqualification and that infraction caused another athlete (or team) not to advance to the next round, the jury may allow the competitor (or team) to proceed into the next round.
+In this case the competitor or team concerned will start in the least favorable start position. - 352.2.7 Competitors disqualified in sprints heats at Sprint competitions will keep their qualification result and will not be disqualified from the qualification result list.